Microsoft Solitaire: Features

-When a game is won, the cards appear to fall off each stack and bounce off the screen.
-This "victory" screen is considered a prototypical element that would become popular in casual games, compared to the use of "Ode to Joy" on winning a level of Peggle, and makes Solitaire one of the first such casual video games.
+When a game is won, the cards fall off each stack and bounce on the screen.
+This "victory" screen is considered a prototypical element that would become popular in casual games, compared to the use of "Ode to Joy" on winning a level of Peggle, and makes Solitaire one of the first such games.

 Since Windows 3.0, Solitaire allows selecting the design on the back of the cards, choosing whether one or three cards are drawn from the deck at a time, switching between Vegas scoring and Standard scoring, and disabling scoring entirely.
 The game can also be timed for additional points if the game is won.
 There is a cheat that will allow drawing one card at a time when 'draw three' is set.

-In Windows 2000 and later versions of Solitaire, right-clicking on open spaces automatically moves available cards to the four foundations in the upper right-hand corner, as in FreeCell.
-If the mouse pointer is on a card, a right click will move only that card to its foundation, provided that it is a possible move.
-Left double-clicking will also move the card to the proper foundation.
+In Windows 2000 and later, right-clicking on an open space moves all available cards to the foundations, while right-clicking on a specific card moves only that card if possible.
+Left double-clicking also moves a card to its foundation.

 Until the Windows XP version, the card backs were the original works designed by Susan Kare, and many were animated.

 The Windows Vista and Windows 7 versions of the game save statistics on the number and percentage of games won, and allow users to save incomplete games and to choose cards with different face styles.

 On Windows 8, Windows 10, Windows 11, Windows Phone, Android and iOS, the game is issued as Microsoft Solitaire Collection, where in addition to Klondike four other game modes were featured, Spider, FreeCell (both of which had been previously featured in versions of Windows as Microsoft Spider Solitaire and Microsoft FreeCell), Pyramid, and TriPeaks (both of which were previously part of the Microsoft Entertainment Pack series, the former under the name Tut's Tomb).